typedb/typedb/docs/pages/academy/6-analytics/3-graph-analytics.md

 ### What have you learned?

-In this lesson, you have learned about the graph analytics capabilities of GRAKN; you have learned what how to compute shortest paths, cluster and degrees in a Grakn knowledge base and what these terms mean.
+In this lesson, you have learned about the graph analytics capabilities of Grakn; you have learned what how to compute shortest paths, cluster and degrees in a Grakn knowledge base and what these terms mean.

 ## What next

 You are almost done!
-You have learned about all the basics of GRAKN!
+You have learned about all the basics of Grakn!
 The last thing left is doing the last [module review](./analytics-review.html)!